Teri Hatcher: 2013–present: Post-Desperate Housewives work

 Hatcher voiced Dottie in the films Planes (2013) and Planes: Fire & Rescue (2014).
 In 2016, Hatcher had a recurring role as Charlotte, a successful single mother who becomes Oscar's (Matthew Perry) love interest in the second season of the comedy series The Odd Couple.
 In 2017, Hatcher appeared as Queen Rhea of Daxam in a recurring role on The CW series Supergirl.

 In 2018, Hatcher debuted a YouTube channel called Hatching Change.
 After 132 segments, it ceased updating in 2022.
 Hatcher, an enthusiastic baker who took cooking lessons, won the Food Network celebrity episode of Chopped.
 She also won the "Stand Up to Cancer" episode of The Great British Bake Off episode in 2018.
 Teri Hatcher narrated the "Hidden Worlds: The Films of LAIKA" exhibit at the Museum of Pop Culture in Seattle.

 In 2024, Hatcher portrayed Ruth Finley in the Lifetime film The Killer Inside: The Ruth Finley Story.

+In October 2026, Hatcher will take over the role of Miranda Priestley in the West End run of The Devil Wears Prada, from Vanessa Williams who originated the role in the UK.